thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 v01

-- Mandatory signing of Signature-Agent if present
+- Add mandatory signing of Signature-Agent by clients if present
-- Test vectors for request with and without Signature-Agent
+- Add test vectors for request with and without Signature-Agent
 - Update example diagram to be correct
+- Add security consideration about reverse proxy
-- Add precision about why origin may request a new signature
+- Update why origin may request a new signature
+- Update nonce validation wording and global uniqueness
 - Acknowledgements

 v00